The Strangest Leak

 - If the nail is not totally covered by a shingle it can leak after a time.

-- Metal flashings around chimneys and walls which are which are not nailed and/or caulked properly may allow water to enter your home.
+- Metal flashings around chimneys and walls which are not nailed and/or caulked properly may allow water to enter your home.
+(Home builders are notorious for not caulking these areas.)

 - Neoprene flashings found in plumbing pipes deteriorate over time.

-1) It does not leak right away when it begins to rain, but after it has rained hard for awhile.
+1) It does not leak right away when it begins to rain, but after it has rained hard for a period of time.

 2) It only leaks after you have experienced a drenching rain.
 If you experience this problem, check into getting your brick sealed.
 We can help!